-GILI ISLAND ETIQUETTE
+GILI ISLANDS ETIQUETTE

 - Throughout Indonesian society the left hand is used for “toilet duties” and is therefore considered unclean.
-In Gili Air it is rude and offensive to hand someone something with your left hand like food or a drink or to shake hands with your left hand.
+In Gili Air it is rude and offensive to hand someone something with your left hand, like food or a drink, or to shake hands with your left hand.
 When you think of where that person’s left hand has been, you probably wouldn’t want anything from it anyhow.

 - Remove your shoes when entering a building and wait to be invited to sit if you are a guest.